A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Acknowledgment

 \section{Acknowledgment}

-J. Blumenkamp acknowledges the support of the Studienstiftung des deutschen Volkes and an EPSRC tuition fee grant.
-We gratefully acknowledge the support of ARL grant DCIST CRA W911NF-17-2-0181, the Engineering and Physical Sciences Research Council (grant EP/S015493/1), and ERC Project 949940 (gAIa). }
+J. Blumenkamp acknowledges the support of the `Studienstiftung des deutschen Volkes' and an EPSRC tuition fee grant.
+We gratefully acknowledge the support of ARL grant DCIST CRA W911NF-17-2-0181, the EPSRC (grant EP/S015493/1), and ERC Project 949940 (gAIa).
+The support of Arm is gratefully acknowledged. }